Why Do Flights Get Cancelled?

 Technical Problems

 Apart from mechanical issues, technical problems also play a pivotal role in why flights get cancelled.
 Unlike mechanical failures which deal with physical components of an aircraft, technical issues usually involve software problems or failures in the computer systems that airlines rely on to fly.
 For instance, a notable FAA computer system malfunction in January 2023 grounded flights nationwide, serving as a prime example of what causes a flight to be cancelled.
 Technical disruptions can affect scheduling systems, communication technologies, and other critical operational tools, leading to cancellations.
-These incidents underscore the complexity of air travel and the delicate balance required to keep it running smoothly, contributing to the broader discussion on why so many flight cancellations occur.
+Understanding both why flights are delayed and why they are cancelled offers a more comprehensive view of the complexities behind air travel disruptions.

 Security Issues